-Beneficial Insects Borage Atttracts: Ground beetles, hover flies, lacewings and spiders.
+Beneficial Insects Borage Attracts Ground beetles, hoverflies, lacewings and spiders.

-Annual herb that blooms in early summer.
-Any spring planted Cilantro, Arugula or mesculum mixes are perfect as they bolt into bloom early in the season as the days grow longer.
+An annual herb that blooms in early summer.
+Any spring-planted Cilantro, Arugula or mesclun mixes are perfect as they bolt into bloom early in the season as the days grow longer.

 Annual that blooms mid to late summer.